Additional Voluntary Contributions

 Search for a Company to begin a Claim

-The schemes became available from 26 October 1987 and had many similarities to personal pension policies.
+The schemes became available from 26 October 1987 and had many resemblances to personal pension policies.
 However, they can be used to increase the pension provision of members of an occupational pension scheme.

 Freestanding additional voluntary contributions are separate from the occupational pension scheme.
 The consumer directly pays contributions to the provider, net of basic rate tax.
 It is also possible to claim higher-tax relief from the Inland Revenue through the tax return of the consumer.